-Knowing how to plait a horse’s mane to make the horse look at its best is an art, as the number of plaits and the way they are set on to a horse’s neck can help maximise his conformation.
+Top show horse producer Katie Jerram-Hunnable says knowing how to plait a horse’s mane to make the animal appear at their best is an art, as the number of plaits and the way they are set on to the neck can help maximise the horse’s conformation.
 It can even create an optical illusion, as when setting plaits on top of the neck adds the appearance of extra substance to a neck lacking muscle.

 Plaits can be sewn or, if you are practising techniques or in a hurry, fastened with rubber bands or yarn.
 Stitching looks neater and will keep the plaits more secure.
 To undo stitched plaits, use a dressmaker’s stitch unpicker rather than scissors as there is less risk of cutting into mane hair.